 My name is Martin Stott.
-As a sustainable development practitioner I have focused on the local.
+I spent many years as a sustainable development practitioner, focussing on the local.
 Much of my career was in local government, but in different ways my whole working life has been devoted to sustainable solutions.

 My website is a natural development of the approach I have always taken, exploring local solutions to global issues.
 I post articles of interest regularly, and have a fairly light-hearted blog writing as Lord Muck.
 I also ‘tweet’ regularly and you can follow me @MartinStott65.

 Since I retired from local government I have branched out into work with the charityand voluntary sector.
 I am an active member of the Association of Chairs – the organisation for chairs of UK voluntary organisations.
 I have contributed to their publications on the challenges facing chairs, and am currently a member of the steering group of their Beacon Project, which is a programme to support the chairs of smaller (under £1m pa turnover) charities.
 I also work with the Association of Independent Museums drawing on my experience of chairing the William Morris Society.